atet/nextflow/README.md

 --- | ---
 **"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_ **"Pipeline is crashing due to some '*DSL1*' nonsense!"** | If you have a more current version of Nextflow (after 2022), it cannot run DSL1 scripts and you must [convert your scripts to DSL2](https://www.nextflow.io/docs/latest/dsl1.html)
+**"Docker is driving me nuts!"** | You and me both, there's quite a lot to know to get it working correctly with Nextflow

 [Back to Top](#table-of-contents)